top of page

 Liontrust Investment Partners LLP: 1,359,104 - 9.90%

-*Includes ordinary shares held by Natalie Fiorentino (Roberto Fiorentino's wife) and by related trusts and dependant children.
+*Includes ordinary shares held by Natalie Fiorentino (Roberto Fiorentino's wife) and by related trusts and children.

 The directors' beneficial interest in shares are laid out below:

-*Includes ordinary shares held by Natalie Fiorentino (Roberto Fiorentino's wife) and by related trusts and dependant children.
+*Includes ordinary shares held by Natalie Fiorentino (Roberto Fiorentino's wife) and by related trusts and children.

 There are no restrictions on the transfer of shares